binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 > Some of the above content was used from [https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation)
 > Licensed under [CC by 3.0](https://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License)

 There is no normative guidance in the specification as to which primitives have better qualities than others.
 For example the symmetric block cipher AES-GCM is good, but all of the other symmetric block ciphers listed are not [authenticated encryption modes](https://en.wikipedia.org/wiki/Authenticated_encryption).
 Thus they don't provide assurance that the data has not been modified.
-With a specification that is lacking normative advice to browser vendors, it's likely that the Web Crypto API will fail to serve the purpose it was created for, or at best provide the right primitives, but provide the dangerous ones also, and by looking at where chrome and firefox is heading, that's what it looks like.
+With a specification that is lacking normative advice to browser vendors, it's likely that the Web Crypto API will fail to serve the purpose it was created for, or at best provide the right primitives, but provide the dangerous ones also, and by looking at where chrome and firefox is heading, that looks to be the case.

 Chrome Web Crypto API Supported Algorithms: [https://www.chromium.org/blink/webcrypto](https://www.chromium.org/blink/webcrypto)